geotrev/bulba/README.md

 - 🚨 `disconnectedCallback`: **`super` required**
   - Calls `elementWillUnmount`

-In general, calling these with `super` is a safe bet.

 ### Internal Methods and Hooks

-Because of the escape hatches that exist with managed properties and native lifecycle callbacks, it's necessary to provide hooks to access the methods which handle renders, type checking, and the like.
+Because not all technical designs in the wild can service every use-case, here are some hooks to access the methods which handle renders, type checking, and the like.

 #### `requestRender`